nooralahzadeh/CLG-VQA/README.md

 ## Repository Setup

-To set the environment to reproduce our results, see "Repository Setup" in the [VOLTA's README](volta/README.md).
+To set the environment, see "Repository Setup" in the [VOLTA's README](volta/README.md).

 ## Data